Flight cancellations impact Charleston International Airport as winter weather hits East Coast - NewsBreak

 With storms and winds moving into the Atlantic Ocean, Storm Team 2 says it could take a few days for flights to get back on track.Throwback: Four years since snowstorm hit Charleston

-“We are just trying to play catch up with all the flights that were cancelled or postponed as that storm moves over to the mid south,” says Rob Fowler.Copyright 2022 Nexstar Media Inc. All rights reserved.
+“We are just trying to play catch up with all the flights that were canceled or postponed as that storm moves over to the mid-south,” said Fowler.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WCBD News 2.